 02 of 05

-Created in 1941, Lake Travis is big—over 60 miles long, winding through the scenic Texas Hill Country and covering over 271 miles of shoreline.
+Created in 1941, Lake Travis is big—over 60 miles long, winding through the scenic Texas Hill Country with over 271 miles of shoreline.
 Lake Travis' clear waters, scenic surroundings, and close proximity to Austin have made it one of the most popular lakes for recreational boaters.

 03 of 05

-Lake Conroe's 21,000 acres lie just a short drive from Houston.
-Its quick access to the nation's fourth-largest city has made it one of the busiest lakes in the state when it comes to recreational boating traffic.
+Lake Conroe's 21,000 acres are just a short drive from Houston.
+Its easy access from the nation's fourth-largest city has made it one of the busiest lakes in the state when it comes to recreational boating.

 04 of 05

-In addition to the boat and watercraft rental facilities, a popular destination for those looking for a good time is Party Cove—a spot in the cove where people tie their boats together, listen to music, and enjoy a few drinks.
-Boat and party barge rentals are available.Continue to 5 of 5 below.
+A popular destination for those looking for a good time is Party Cove—a spot where people tie their boats together, listen to music, and enjoy a few drinks.
+Boat and party barge rentals are available if you want to join in on the fun but don't have your own boat.Continue to 5 of 5 below.

 05 of 05